cisagov/LME/docs/markdown/chapter4.md

 ## Chapter Overview

 * Logging in to Kibana to view logs
-* Check that logs are being recived
+* Check that logs are being received
 * Enable the default detection rules
 * Kibana basics

 ## 4.1 Initial Kibana setup

-Once chapters 1 to 3 are completed, you can import an existing set of Kibana dashboards, which will visualize the logs, and answer questions like 'What patch level the clients running?'.
+Once chapters 1 to 3 are completed, you can import an existing set of Kibana dashboards, which will visualize the logs, and answer questions like 'What patch level are the clients running?'.

 In a web browser, navigate to ```https://your_Linux_server``` and authenticate with the credentials provided in [Chapter 3.2](/docs/markdown/chapter3/chapter3.md#32-install-lme-the-easy-way-using-our-script).